Ynysybwl

 Ynysybwl (Ynys-y-bŵl /cy/) is a village in Wales.
 It is situated in the county borough of Rhondda Cynon Taf, roughly 15 mi north-north-west of Cardiff, 4 mi north of Pontypridd and 16 mi south of Merthyr Tydfil, and forms part of the community of Ynysybwl and Coed-y-Cwm.

 The market town of Pontypridd lies to the south at the meeting point of the three valleys; and to the north lies the large Llanwynno forestry.
-Before the local government reforms of 1996 Ynysybwl was in the Cynon Valley district of Morgannwg Ganol, and the area is historically a part of Glamorgan (Morgannwg).
+Before the local government reforms of 1996 Ynysybwl was in the Cynon Valley district of Mid Glamorgan, and the area is historically a part of Glamorgan (Morgannwg).

 Etymology

 Ynys is a placename element often translated as "island" or "river meadow", in the south Wales Valleys the word commonly refers to meadows on the banks of rivers, and Ynysybwl likely refers to one such meadow on the Clydach.
 However the meaning of the second element is much less certain.

 The modern spelling of Ynysybwl suggests that the second element may be "bŵl" (meaning a bowl or bowl-shaped) in reference to the shape of the river-meadow or the valley itself.
 In the nineteenth century, Ynysybwl was noted as a place for fairs and sports, especially ballgames such as Welsh handball.
 Thomas Morgan stated that he believed that Ynysybwl was a corruption of "Ynys-y-bêl" (the meadow of the ball) in reference to its long history as a meeting place for ballgames.
-A third derivation is that this element is "pŵll" the Welsh word for a pit.
+A third derivation is that this element is "pwll" the Welsh word for a pit.
 This is also noted by Morgan, who also suggests that the element may be "pwl", which means unprofitable.